chiraagChakravarthy/Car_Track_AI/README.md

 Each bot is a circle with distance sensors at equal rotational intervals.
 Sensors have a fixed range.
 The robot feeds the sensor readings into its neural network, which then outputs a rotational action.
 Bots accelerate in the direction they are facing.

 ## Neural Network Logic
 Each network has input nodes equal to its sensors and 3 output nodes.
 Each input node takes a sensor reading.
+The bot performs the action depicted by the most activated output node.
 The output nodes are interpreted as follows:
 1. Rotate Counterclockwise
 2. Stop Rotating
 3. Rotate Clockwise
-The bot performs the action depicted by the most activated output node

 ## Track Logic
 Each generation is tested on a procedurally generated track in order to prevent over-fixing.
 Each track is built up of a fixed number of segments, each with a preset length.
 Each segment's rotation is altered by a random factor to that of the previous one.